Icinga/icinga2/doc/2-getting-started.md

 > **Note**
 >
-> Please refer to the [plugins](14-addons-plugins.md#plugins) chapter for details about how to integrate
+> Please refer to the [service monitoring](5-service-monitoring.md#service-monitoring-plugins) chapter for details about how to integrate
 > additional check plugins into your Icinga 2 setup.

 ## <a id="running-icinga2"></a> Running Icinga 2